hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 Let's first look at the examples from the paper, and then construct our own, to make sure we understood the interface.

-This first example is fairly involved and I don't expect you to understand it– especially since the authors didn't choose a very simple example–,but I'm using it because here it's the only example in the paper.
+This first example is fairly involved and it's okay if it doesn't make sense at first glance–especially since the authors didn't choose a very simple example–, but I'm using it because here it's the only example in the paper.

 ```
 ; from the paper